Beuth-Erdelt/DBMS-Benchmarker/README.md

 #### Random Seed
 The option `-s` can be used to specify a random seed.
 This should guarantee reproducible results for randomized queries.

-### Statistics

-Currently the following statistics are computed:
-* Sensitive to outliers
-  * Mean
-  * Standard deviation
-  * Coefficient of variation
-* Insensitive to outliers
-  * Mean
-  * Interquartile range
-  * Quartile coefficient of dispersion

 ## Usage